Tamely/WraithEngine/Docs/HeadlessAxiomSessionPrototype.md

 The next remote-viewport milestone should prioritize:

-- WebRTC session transport
-- connection of the existing H.264 packet path to a real WebRTC sender
+- deeper WebRTC sender and browser playout-delay tuning to reduce the remaining input latency
 - migration of the browser UI from the current inline server-served prototype into a root-level `EditorFrontend` folder

 The current localhost:8080 page should be treated as a temporary bring-up client.
 It remains useful for validating the engine/session boundary, but it should not become the final home of the editor UI.